Edwin-Sanchez2003/BioCapsule/notes/edwin/feat_ext/README.md

 These will need to be specified for the program to run.
 This is to document important details about the video, specific to the MOBIO dataset.

 However, if you wish to ingore presets, you can do so with the **ignore_presets** parameter in the config file.
 These details will be excluded from the generated JSON files.

+## Other Notes
+* To jsonify a numpy array & unjsonify, read this article: https://stackoverflow.com/questions/26646362/numpy-array-is-not-json-serializable